 I found this amazing rock formation in the Montana De Oro State Park.
-The park is very big and, due to the time constrains of my trip, I only had the chance to explore its coastal section.
-While hiking along Dune Trail, where I spent late morning photographing desert-like landscapes with the mountains in the background, I was not expecting to stumble upon such a distinctive seascape.
-It was perfect time of the day with the low tide revealing most of the rock formation.
+The park is very big and, due to the time constraints of my trip, I only had the chance to explore its coastal section.
+While hiking along Dune Trail, where I spent the late morning photographing desert-like landscapes with the mountains in the background, I was not expecting to stumble upon such a distinctive seascape.
+It was a perfect time of the day with the low tide revealing most of the rock formation.

 The first time that I looked at this seascape I knew that it would be perfect to photograph for HDR.
 I knew that both the textures and colors of the foreground elements (vegetation and rocks) would look awesome when processed in Photomatix.

 Camera: Canon 60D

 Lens: Sigma 10-20mm

 Bracketing: 5 shots (-2, -1, 0, +1, +2 )

 Tripod: FEISOL Tournament CT-3442 – Check my FEISOL Tournament CT-3442 Review.

 Ballhead: FEISOL CB-40D